CHEM 2526 - Chemistry IIB (Nanoscience and Materials)

 General Course Information

-Course Code CHEM 2526 Course Chemistry IIB (Nanoscience and Materials) Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312 Incompatible CHEM 2520, CHEM 2522, CHEM 2524 Assumed Knowledge CHEM 2516 Restrictions Available to B Sc (Nanoscience & Materials) students only Course Description Studies in Chemistry at Level II deal with a range of fundamental concepts that can be used to explain various phenomena in chemistry, biology and materials science.
+Course Code CHEM 2526 Course Chemistry IIB (Nanoscience and Materials) Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312 Incompatible CHEM 2520, CHEM 2522, CHEM 2524 Assumed Knowledge CHEM 2516 Restrictions Available to B Sc (Nanoscience & Materials) students only Course Description Studies in Chemistry at Level II deal with a range of fundamental concepts that can be used to explain various phenomena in chemistry, biology and materials science.
 The courses have been designed to provide students who have an interest in chemistry with the necessary knowledge and skills to undertake further studies in chemistry or pursue alternative pathways in the biological, environmental, earth and physical sciences.

 Chemistry IIB focuses on structure determination and the spectroscopic and geometric properties of molecules, and how these influence reactivity.
 The examples used to illustrate these points draw on expertise in atomic and molecular spectroscopy, symmetry, and organic synthesis.